Radical Sportscars

 Radical Motorsport Limited, also known as Radical Sportscars, is a British manufacturer and constructor of racing cars.
-The company was founded in January 1997 by amateur drivers and engineers Mick Hyde and Phil Abbott, who built open cockpit sportscars which could be registered for road use and run on a track without modification.
-Radical produce a mix of purpose built race cars as well as road legal sports cars in varying specifications.
+The company was founded in January 1997 by amateur drivers and engineers Mick Hyde and Phil Abbott, who built open-cockpit sportscars that could be registered for road use and run on a track without modification.
+Radical produces a mix of purpose-built race cars as well as road-legal sports cars in varying specifications.
 Their most popular car is the Radical SR3.